Update for 2023 funding opportunities:

 To note: To be considered for funding, Pitt faculty need to have completed or updated their UCIS Faculty Survey and uploaded a recent CV within the last year.
 This survey is an important part of our data collection to report to the U.S. Department of Education.
 To update your survey and upload your CV, please go to www.ucis.pitt.edu/facsurv prior to applying for any of our grants.
 Faculty with visiting appointments are only eligible for Small Grants.

-Faculty Grants for Research on Europe – Awards for research activities related to Europe (not focused on the European Union).
+- Faculty Grants for Research on Europe – Awards for research activities related to Europe (not focused on the European Union).
 Typical grants range from $500 to $2,000.
+Deadline is February 29, 2024.

-- Course Development Grants – Support is available for new course development in line with the strategic goals of the Center and University related to European Studies.
-For more information, contact Allyson Delnore (firstname.lastname@example.org)
+- Course Development/Enhancement Grants – Support is available for new course development (or significant course enhancement) in line with the strategic goals of the Center and University related to European Studies.
+For more information, contact Paweł Lewicki (firstname.lastname@example.org).
+Deadline February 20, 2024.

 Moreover, the ESC holds institutional memberships in a number of professional organizations which provide eligibility to Pitt faculty for small grants, book prizes, and other funding opportunities.
 Check out the information for Opportunities from Outside Sources under the Resources tab or click the hyperlink above.